gshipley/enterprise_training/AdminTraining.md

  	auth=true

-By default, this line is commented out so just remove the hash mark *(#)*at the begining of the line to enable the setting.
+By default, this line is commented out so just remove the hash mark *(#)*at the beginning of the line to enable the setting.
 We also need to enable smallfiles, so add the following line:

  	smallfiles=true